The Galois action on geometric lattices and the mod-$\ell$ I/OM: Galois Cohomology

 which is defined by $(\sigma,\{x\}_K) \mapsto \sigma(\sqrt[\ell]{x})/\sqrt[\ell]{x}$.
 For an automorphism $\phi$ of $\k_1(K)$, we denote by $\phi^*$ the automorphism of $\Gc_K^a$ which is dual to $\phi$ via the pairing above.
 This perfect duality yields a canonical isomorphism of automorphism groups

 which is given by mapping $\phi \in \Aut(\Gc_K^a)$ to $(\phi^{-1})^*$.
 This isomorphism further induces a canonical isomorphism on $(\Z/\ell)^\times$-classes of automorphism groups

 These isomorphisms are actually compatible with the Galois action, once we introduce the appropriate twist.
-Hence the last isomorphism is compatible with $\rho_{k_0}$ \emph{on the nose.} To make things precise, let $\chi_\ell : \Galk \rightarrow \Z_\ell^\times$ denote the $\ell$-adic cyclotomic character of the base field $k_0$.
+Hence the last isomorphism is \emph{exactly} compatible with $\rho_{k_0}$.
+To make things precise, let $\chi_\ell : \Galk \rightarrow \Z_\ell^\times$ denote the $\ell$-adic cyclotomic character of the base field $k_0$.
 We can then define the {\bf $i$-th cyclotomic twist} $\rho_{k_0}(i)$ of the representation

 in the obvious way, as $\rho_{k_0}(i)(\tau) = \chi_\ell(\tau)^i \cdot \rho_{k_0}(\tau)$.
 Next, recall that Kummer theory produces a canonical isomorphism

 which is compatible with the action of $\Galk$.
 It therefore follows that the following diagram commutes